Mode54/pretty-mini-json/README.md

 pretty-mini-json [ options... ] [ filename ]
 ```

 *filename* should be the last argument and should name the file from which to read the JSON data.
-If you don't specify it, it will read code from STDIN.
+If you don't specify it, it will read data from STDIN.

 **Options**